-The 1992 erotic thriller “Basic Instinct,” starring Michael Douglas and Sharon Stone, was primarily filmed in the San Fransisco Bay Area.
-The opening murder scene takes place at this home in San Fransisco, which was unfortunately under renovation at the time of our visit.
+The 1992 erotic thriller “Basic Instinct,” starring Michael Douglas and Sharon Stone, was primarily filmed in the San Francisco Bay Area.
+The opening murder scene takes place at this home in San Francisco, which was under renovation at the time of our visit.

 LOCATION: 2104 Broadway, San Francisco, CA 94115

-Catherine Tramell, played by Sharon Stone, lives at this house, also located in San Fransisco.
+Catherine Tramell, played by Sharon Stone, lives at this house, also located in San Francisco.

 LOCATION: 2930 Vallejo St, San Francisco, CA 94123

 Detectives are told Catherine is at her beach house, which can be found in Carmel-By-The-Sea, a small beach town near Monterey.
 Detective Nick Curran, played by Michael Douglas, is seen arriving at this front gate.
-Unfortunately a wall obscures most of the view of the home.
+A wall obscures most of the view of the home.

 LOCATION: 157 Spindrift Rd, Carmel-By-The-Sea, CA 93923

-Nick’s apartment can be found back in San Fransisco.
+Nick’s apartment can be found back in San Francisco.
 While now painted another color, the property for the most part still looks similar to how it appeared in the film.

 LOCATION: 1160 Montgomery St, San Francisco, CA 94133